Interesting Facts About Celiac Disease

-According to the latest estimates by experts from the All India India Institute of Medical Sciences (AIIMS), around 6-8 million people in India suffer from celiac disease.
+According to the latest estimates by experts from the All India India Institute of Medical Sciences (AIIMS), More than 6-8 million population in India affects by celiac disease.

 AIIMS doctors conducted a study of 23,000 people, of whom 0.6% (1 in 160) had celiac disease.
 It is more common in northern India (1.2 percent) than in the northeast (0.8 percent) and south (0.1 percent).

-If we look globally, 1 in 100 people has celiac disease.
-Celiac disease affects about three million Americans.
-80% of Americans with celiac disease are undiagnosed and suffer in vain.
+If we look globally, 1 in 100 people is affected with celiac disease.
+According to the data, celiac disease affects around three million Americans.
+More than 80% of American people with celiac disease are undiagnosed or unaware and suffer in vain.

 4 : Celiac disease can affect people of all ages from infants to the elderly